Weekly Teaching Videos

 Dear Parents / Guardians of Greenville Alliance Youth,

-This letter is for parents of Jr. and Sr. High students.
-For those of you whom I have not yet met, I’m Dean Gregory and am the new Youth Director at the Greenville Alliance Church.
+This letter is for parents of Middle and High School students.
+For those of you whom I have not yet met, I’m Dean Gregory and am the Youth Director at the Greenville Alliance Church.
 I want to get some preliminary information in your hands to alleviate questions, fears and doubts about the direction of the student ministries.
 Rest assured knowing that God’s wisdom and guidance is and will always be sought through prayer and wise council to determine what events, programs, and teachings will be available to your student(s).

 The overall goal for the student ministries at Greenville Alliance Church is to build foundations for lifelong discipleship by teaching, modeling, and experiencing what it is to be a true disciple of Jesus Christ.
 The student ministry will focus on achieving this goal in many different ways, such as, going on mission trips, bible studies, focused prayer, journaling, interpreting scripture and sharing faith with others.
 This goal is impossible to achieve without your help and the help of many volunteers.
 I am grateful for the continued support of the current volunteers, your prayers, and the prayers of the church as a whole.

 The following procedure will be followed for all students attending and volunteer staff during Sunday School and all other student activities.

 - Face coverings will be required for all students, parents and volunteer staff to be in place before entering the Student Ministry Area (ALC Building) and continued to be worn until leaving the Student Ministry Area.
 Our classroom sizes do not allow for proper social distancing guidelines so face coverings are required unless a medical reason prevents one from wearing a face covering.

 - Students will stop upon entrance into the building to sanitize hands before continuing on to the check-in line.